APLMOOC/APLMOOC/docs/course/ch0/part2.md

 To an APL thinker, this is perfectly clear and legible!
 The symbols essentially tell the interpreter the following:
-"multiply together all of the elements of the list containing the signs of the input list".
+"Take the signs of all the elements of the input list, and multiply them together".
 There is no mention of types, no mention of loops, just operations acting on a structured list of data.

 Which one do you think is more legible?